jenkinsci/commons-text-api-plugin/README.md

 This plugin provides [Commons Text v1.x](https://commons.apache.org/proper/commons-text/) to Jenkins Plugins.<br>

-Version will be "&lt;commons-text version&gt;.&lt;plugin version&gt;", so clear what upstream dependency it is offering and plugin can be patch by "plugin version" if required.
+Version will be "&lt;commons-text version&gt;-&lt;plugin version&gt;", so clear what upstream dependency it is offering and plugin can be patch by "plugin version" if required.

 ## How to introduce to your plugin